-Australia Finally Beats U.S In Women’s Soccer In Historic Tournament Of Nations Win
+Australia Finally Beats The U.S. In Women’s Soccer In Historic Tournament Of Nations Win

 — Westfield Matildas (@TheMatildas) July 28, 2017

-The excitement continues on Sunday and, after the history that Australia made on Thursday night, anything can happen.
+The excitement continues on Sunday, and after the history that Australia made on Thursday night, anything can happen.

-[Featured Image by Otto Greule Jr/Getty Images]
+[Featured Image by Otto Greule, Jr./Getty Images]